pmichaillat/pmichaillat.github.io/content/courses/v.md

 ###### Additional readings

-+ [Hosios (1990)](https://doi.org/10.2307/2297382) – This paper shows that in a DMP model, unemployment is efficient when workers' bargaining power equals the elasticity of the matching function with respect to unemployment.
-+ [Chetty (2009)](https://doi.org/10.1146/annurev.economics.050708.142910) – This survey describes the sufficient-statistic method for welfare and policy analysis.
 + [Robinson (1946)](https://tidsskrift.dk/nationaloekonomisktidsskrift/article/view/60263) – This essay discusses various definitions of full employment and explains why full employment does not mean zero unemployment.
 + [Gokten, Heimberger, and Lichtenberger (2024)](https://doi.org/10.1016/j.euroecorev.2024.104725) – This paper uses the formula $u^\ast = \sqrt{uv}$ to compute the FERUs in selected European countries (Germany, Sweden, Austria, Finland, UK) between 1970 and 2022.
 It compares the FERUs and unemployment gaps in Europe to those in the United States.
++ [Hosios (1990)](https://doi.org/10.2307/2297382) – This paper shows that in a DMP model, unemployment is efficient when workers' bargaining power equals the elasticity of the matching function with respect to unemployment.

 ###### Practice material